verge-io/docs/docs/implementation-guide/network-design.md

 - Development workloads
 - Bare Metal Cloud Providers

-!!! note "Each statically assigned network you route to VergeOS in this system design will be non-redunant"
+!!! note "Each statically assigned network you route to VergeOS in this system design will be non-redundant"

 ### Requirements - 2 NICs